Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

 In Figure \ref{DBR2added_T} on the transmission side, the peak emission occurs at 870.055 nm with an intensity of 66.203 a.u., while the emission on the reflection side (in Figure \ref{DBR2added_R}) at the same wavelength is reduced to only 0.623 a.u., representing an approximately 106-fold higher lasing intensity.
 The computed integrated emission power in the transmission side is around 664.708 a.u., compared to 6.889 a.u. on the reflection side, corresponding to nearly a 96.5-fold increase in transmitted power relative to the reflected power.

 Relative to the previous design without the bottom DBR, the transmission-side peak intensity shows a 12.37-fold improvement (\(66.203/5.351\)), and the integrated emission power rises by a factor of 8.6 (\(664.708/77.297\)) for the same input pump energy.
+These enhancements are achieved because the bottom DBR now efficiently reflects the escaping lasing wavelength (870 nm) back, redirecting it toward the transmission side.

 \subsubsubsection{B. Population inversion profile}